organizer-network/organizer.network/README.md

 ## Developer setup

-_This has only been tested on macOS and Ubuntu, but there's no reason to think it wouldn't work on other platforms.
-I definitely welcome hearing about your experience on, for example, Windows._
+This has only been tested on macOS and Ubuntu, but there's no reason to think it wouldn't work on other platforms.
+I definitely welcome hearing about your experience on, for example, Windows.

-Note that these instructions are assuming a macOS development environment.
+These setup instructions assume a macOS development environment.
 You may need to adjust for other platforms.
 If you're looking to install this on a server, you may want to check out the [server setup guide](setup/setup.md).

 * Install [node.js](https://nodejs.org/en/)
 * Install PostgreSQL with Homebrew: